Plant Family Guides: Narcissus---Daffodils Guides

-Elegant and graceful, the Cyclamineus or Miniature Daffodils feature small flowers, one per stem, with slightly to strongly swept-back petals and straight-sided trumpets.
+Elegant and graceful, Cyclamineus or Miniature Daffodils feature small flowers, one per stem, with slightly to strongly swept-back petals and straight-sided trumpets.
 Sometimes, they resemble cyclamen, therefore the name of their group.
-Among the first hybrid daffodils to bloom, they can be admired from early to mid spring and sometimes later in the season, depending on cultivars and weather conditions.
-More shade tolerant than most daffodil varieties, these Miniature Daffodils naturalize easily.
-Great choices for rock gardens, containers and forcing.
+Among the first hybrid daffodils to bloom, they can be admired from early to mid-spring and sometimes later in the season, depending on cultivars and weather conditions.

 Incredibly romantic and beautiful, Double Daffodils resemble peonies or carnations more than classic daffodils with their packed rows of petals and all their frills.
 This group includes either daffodils with a doubled trumpet or daffodils with a double row of petals or even both.
 Many cultivars are sweetly fragrant.
 They usually bear one flower per stem, but occasionally may have more.
 Flower colors range from yellow, white to peach, pink or red and these lovely blossoms are usually expected in mid to late spring.
 Double Daffodils work especially well under flowering trees and shrubs.